atk4/dsql/docs/transactions.rst

 .. php:method:: beginTransaction

     Start new transaction.
-If already started, will do nothing but will increase :php:attr:`Connection::$transaction_depth`.
+If already started, will do nothing but will increase transaction depth.

 .. php:method:: commit

     Will commit transaction, however if :php:meth:`Connection::beginTransaction`
-    was executed more than once, will only decrease :php:attr:`Connection::$transaction_depth`.
+    was executed more than once, will only decrease transaction depth.

 .. php:method:: inTransaction